you-zhou/notes/dev.md

 ## Decorator
 Decorator is a good example of closure.
-Decorator is a function that takes another function and extends the behavior of the latter function  _without_  explicitly modifying it
+Decorator is a function that takes another function and extends the behavior of the latter function  _without_  explicitly modifying it.

+This mechanism is useful for separating concerns and avoiding external un-related logic ‘polluting’ the core logic of the function or method.
+A good example of a piece of functionality that is better handled with decoration is ==memoization or caching==: you want to store the results of an expensive function in a table and use them directly instead of recomputing them when they have already been computed.
+This is clearly not part of the function logic.

 ```python
 def add_stars(some_function):
     def wrapper():